Social Media Marketing Blog

 Juneteenth is a celebration, an opportunity to educate your audience, and elevate Black voices.
 It is not the time to push Juneteenth-branded products.

-Depending on your business, you may even want to pause paid-for ads and sponsored post promotions for the day.
+And depending on your business, you may even want to pause paid-for ads and sponsored post promotions for the day.

 If this is your first time celebrating Juneteenth on social media, use these tips as a launch pad for creating content about the holiday.